 Benin 1897 to Festac 1977, re-membering Erhabor Emokpae.

 What are the legacies of Benin 1897?
 And how did the art of Erhabor Emokpae, designer of Festac’s visual identity, reignite the debate?
-Considering restitution debates and politics and the significance of Erhabor Emokpae, PASS hosts a conversation featuring Emokpae’s son the visual artist Isaac Emokpae, his granddaughter Ese Otubu, and the late Erhabor Emokpae himself.
+Considering restitution debates and politics and the significance of Erhabor Emokpae, PASS hosted a conversation featuring Emokpae’s son the visual artist Isaac Emokpae, his granddaughter Ese Otubu, and the late Erhabor Emokpae himself.

 Day 2, Thursday 18 February: